Milo Tindle: Andrew... remember... be sure and tell them... it was only a bloody game.

 Andrew Wyke: On the morning of his execution, King Charles the First put on two shirts.
 'If I tremble with the cold,' he said, 'my enemies will say it was from fear.
 I will not expose myself to such reproaches.'
-We must also attempt this dignity as you mount the scaffold.
+We must also attempt this Anglo-Saxon dignity as you mount the steps to the scaffold.

 Inspector Doppler: Not to appear facetious, sir, but you had better tell that to a judge.